hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - **Added foodGuide filter keys (filterAll, filterSafe, filterCaution, filterAvoid, noResults)**
 - **Added health.notes key for consistent health tracking translations**
 - **All missing translation warnings resolved**
+- **Complete Food Translations Implementation**
+- **Added comprehensive Spanish and French translations for all 45 food items**
+- **All foods now have complete name, description, and alternatives in all three languages (EN, ES, FR)**
+- **Food translation database is now 100% complete with professional-quality translations**
+- **Verified translation consistency and accuracy across all food safety categories**

 ## In Progress